Kuramoto meets Koopman: Constants of motion, symmetries, and network motifs: Abstract

 \section{Abstract}

-The partial integrability of the Kuramoto model is often thought to be restricted to identically connected oscillators or groups thereof.
-Yet, the exact connectivity prerequisites for having constants of motion on more general graphs have remained elusive.
-Using spectral properties of the Koopman generator, we derive necessary and sufficient conditions for the existence of distinct constants of motion in the Kuramoto model with heterogeneous phase lags on any weighted, directed, signed graph.
-This reveals a broad class of network motifs that support conserved quantities.
-Furthermore, we identify Lie symmetries that generate new constants of motion.
-Our results provide a rigorous theoretical application of Koopman’s framework to nonlinear dynamics on complex networks.
+\bfseries \boldmath Conserved quantities in phase-oscillator dynamics are well established for identically coupled oscillators, or groups thereof, but the explicit connectivity conditions under which more complex networks admit constants of motion remain difficult to identify.
+Using Koopman theory, we derive general conditions for the existence of distinct conserved quantities in the Kuramoto model with heterogeneous phase lags on any weighted, directed, and signed graph.
+To this end, we find Koopman eigenfunctions and continuous Lie symmetries that generate different families of constants of motion.
+The derived conditions reveal a broad class of network motifs that support conserved quantities and we detect these motifs in hundreds of complex empirical networks.
+The results thus point to connectivity patterns that can preserve phase relationships over time and motivate further investigations of Koopman spectral properties for dynamics on complex networks.

 \centerline{\textit{For the 50th anniversary of the Kuramoto model (1975-2025).}}